-The Wyldewood Players
+The Company: The Wyldewood Players

 Town characters as well as Queen Elizabeth’s court, roam the lanes and environments of the festival, including the audience in this very unique form of theatre.
 Other entertainers provide music and period acts.
 All of this, combined with food, crafts, and games help create an exciting, comic history of the old English trade faire.

-Actors portray a given village character throughout the 9-hour performance day through interactive improvisation in the lanes and environments, and take part in pre-rehearsed scenarios and plays on stages.
+Actors portray a given village character throughout the 9-hour performance day through interactive improvisation in the lanes and environments and take part in pre-rehearsed scenarios and plays on stages.

-Salary and Benefits for the 2018 Season
+Roles and Benefits for the 2023 Season

 - Rehearsals will vary according to how you are cast - and may include rehearsals for scenarios, plays, or other scheduled events during a performance day.